austintxcowan/austintxcowan/README.md

 - Certifications I want to get
 - Google Project Manager Certificate
 - Wireman Electrician's License
-- PMP Project Management Cert
+- PMP Project Management Cert: Both Professional and Associate
 - Journeyman Electrician License

  On a personal note, I have a wonderful wife.
 We enjoy backpacking across countries/states each year as our main hobby and creating pottery when back at home in Austin, TX.